Roibeard-Ruadhan/alcohol-free-ecommerse/README.md

 #### *403.html*

  - 403 page created to redirect users back to the main site in case they try to access a page they are not authorised to
+ * Visually the same as the 404 using the same template but with the number 403 instead

 #### *500.html*

  - 500 error page created to redirect users to the main site after a server error
+  * Visually the same as the 404 using the same template but with the number 500 instead